 - magnetic resonance imaging (MRI) with a scanner that uses a magnetic field and radio-energy pulses to create detailed images of the inside of the penis

 You may also need to undergo special urinary tests to check if the urethra has been damaged.
-This happens in up to of men with have penile fractures.
+This happens in up to

 A common test involves injecting a dye into the urethra through the tip of the penis and taking an X-ray.
 This reveals any damage or abnormalities the surgeon will need to know about when you undergo a repair.